square/workflow-swift/Samples/Tutorial/Tutorial2.md

 - Open your terminal and run `bundle exec pod install` in the `Samples/Tutorial` directory.
 - Open `Tutorial.xcworkspace` and build the `Tutorial` Scheme.

-Start from implementation of `Tutorial1` if you're skipping ahead.
-You can run this by updating the `AppDelegate` to import `Tutorial1` instead of `TutorialBase`.
+Start from the implementation of `Tutorial1` if you're skipping ahead.
+You can do this by updating the `AppDelegate` to import `Tutorial1` instead of `TutorialBase`.

 ## Second Workflow